Make up a batch of these Green Chile Burritos for supper or to stash in the freezer at a later date. Either way, you’ll eat good and cheap.

-- 8 ounces shredded jack cheese (you can use cheddar, too)
+- 8 oz jack cheese (shredded) you can use cheddar, too (2 cups)

 - On a flat working surface, lay out a tortilla.
 Spread 1/4 cup beans in a line down the center.
 Sprinkle on a small handful of cheese.
 Sprinkle a spoonful of chiles over the cheese as well as a teaspoon of onions.
 Add hot sauce to taste.